Doing Your Taxes: Can You Use Your Last Pay Stub To File Taxes?

 It is important to note that the Internal Revenue Service does not accept electronic Form 4852.
 You will need to print and mail it.
 Therefore, ensure to include it with the rest of your tax documents.

 As mentioned earlier, the IRS will require an explanation of how you arrived at the listed amounts.
 Therefore, to ensure that you have calculated correctly so that you do not pay too much or too little, you should consider utilizing a tax calculator.
 It is important to use a calculator when filing your taxes via your pay stub.
 There is an abundance of online tax calculators, so there’s no reason not to be using one.

 Also, ensure to provide your tax calculator with any other relevant information.
 For example, if you have any dependents and similar outgoings, ensure that you feed them to the calculator.
 Make sure that the calculator is up to date and relevant to the current tax year.
 After running this information through the calculator, you should be able to determine how much you are owed in refunds by the IRS.

 Consider running that information through the calculator several times to certify the accuracy of the results.

 Filing taxes is not the most exciting task in the world.
 However, it can feel worse if you are not able to get a W-2.
 So, can you use your last pay stub to file taxes?
 Yes, you can.
 Just follow the above guidelines, and you will be good to go.
 You may also enjoy reading the step by step guide on how to pay off your tax debt quickly.
 Are you having a problem generating your pay stub?
 PayStubCreator has got you covered.
-Try out our pay stub generator and tax season will never be the same again!
+Try out our pay stub maker and tax season will never be the same again!

 Create Your Pay Stub Now!